PLEASE SHARE ELECTRONICALLY ♻ DO

 Gasoline —

-If you can turn your car off when you’re waiting for someone or reading
+If you can turn your car off when you’re waiting for

-messages on your phone in a parking lot, please do.
-Trade in your ICE (internal
+someone or reading messages on your phone in a parking lot, please do.
+This isn’t just about conserving energy & the thermal

-combustion engine) car for an electric one.
-If you’re worried about range for
+in your ICE (internal combustion engine) car for an electric one.
+If you’re worried about range for cross-country trips, just

-cross-country trips, just rent a car for those rare occasions.
+rent a car for those rare occasions.

 4.